ndipatri/RoboGaggia/README.md

 This project involves modifying a perfectly safe commercial espresso machine.
 These modifications absolutely make your espresso machine less safe.
 It involves both water and electricity.
 Please proceed at your own risk.
 This is a dangerous modification!
 If you don't do it right, people will die over a cup of coffee!

-These instructions assume you are proficient in handling both DC and AC electrical components.
-If you are not, this is not the project for you, sorry!
+These instructions assume you are proficient in handling both DC and AC electrical components and plumbing.
+If you are not, this is not the project for you at this time, sorry!
+Learn with other projects and then come back to this one :-)

 Also, I know absolutely NOTHING about proper coffee.
-It's quite possible evetything I'm doing here is wrong, so don't yell at me.
+It's quite possible everything I'm doing here is wrong, so don't yell at me.
 Anything I do know, I've learned by watching the awesome coffee videos from [James Hoffman](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ)